iltommi/qdb-documentation/source/faq.rst

 How is data transmitted on the network?
 =========================================

-wrpme uses a proprietary low-overhead binary protocol with variable multi-level compression.
+wrpme uses a proprietary low-overhead binary protocol.

 How fast is wrpme?
 =====================